 Awarding the Property to One Spouse

 The court has the authority in a divorce to award an investment property to one of the spouses.
-For example, if the parties have a rental property, the court may award that property to a husband or a wife.
+For example, if the parties have a rental property, the court may award that property to either spouse.
 In doing so, however, the court (or the jury) will need to determine the asset’s value.
 Why?
 Remember, the court will need values on all assets and liabilities before dividing the estate.
 If one spouse is receiving an investment property, the other spouse will have to be compensated for that spouse’s interest in that asset’s value.
 This can be done by awarding other marital assets, a note payment (typically secured by the investment property), or a combination of the two.
 The exact compensation depends on the estate’s overall division, which is an issue for the court to decide.

 So how does the court determine the value of an investment property?
 The court can rely on the spouses’ testimony – in Texas, an owner can testify to their property’s value.
 See Porras v.
 Craig, 675 S.W.2d 503, 504 (Tex.
 1984) (“the owner of the property can testify to its market value, even if he could not qualify to testify about the value of like property belonging to someone else.”)
 However, typically, the court relies on expert testimony in determining the value of assets.
 For example, the spouses may each hire (or, in some instances, jointly hire) a real estate appraiser for real property.
 The court (or jury) will listen to the expert testimony and use it to determine the property’s value.